quist00/CarpentryCon2022GitClassRepoWrangler/presentation.md

 - Early pandemic
 - Transitioned to teaching python over zoom in my own non-official workshops
 - Stragegically avoided GIT module due to the complexity

 ---

 - Then, Volunteered to co-teach full Software Carpentry Workshop.
     -Even though I was only the helper for the GIT section, trying to do that remotely was a concern.
 It was challenging enough in person.
 I had a few weeks, so I tried to come up with some helper scripts

----
+## Version 0 was born.

-Version 0 was born.
-It was a series of helper scripts in a jupyter/vs code file that I could run in the background as the helper.
-It worked well enough, but only because I wrote it and was running it.
-I wanted to make it shareable.
+- a series of helper scripts in a jupyter/vs code file that I could run in the background as the helper.

----
+- worked well enough, but was not enough time at the end to discover it's main weakness

-Version 1: convert it to a command line utility
+## Version 1: convert it to a command line utility
 - second test was great until the end
 - was able to run it myself from the commandline as I taught the section